gbhisma/os212/tips.md

 4. Never skip a week of assignments.
 Ever. <br>
 5. Remember to push your repo. <br>
 6. Remember to run myscript.sh BEFORE pushing your repo. <br>
+7. try to finish your assignments before the weekends. <br>